tishaanderson/WelcomeToMyTechTalk/README.md

 The project goal is to build a CMS-style blog site similar to a Wordpress site, where developers can publish their blog posts and comment on other developers’ posts as well.
 The app will follow the MVC paradigm in its architectural structure, using Handlebars.js as the templating language, Sequelize as the ORM, and the express-session npm package for authentication.

 ``````
-WHEN I choose to sign up
-THEN I am prompted to create a username and password
-WHEN I click on the sign-up button
-THEN my user credentials are saved and I am logged into the site
-WHEN I revisit the site at a later time and choose to sign in
-THEN I am prompted to enter my username and password
-WHEN I am signed in to the site
-THEN I see navigation links for the homepage, the dashboard, and the option to log out

 WHEN I click on the homepage option in the navigation
 THEN I am taken to the homepage and presented with existing blog posts that include the post title and the date created
 WHEN I click on an existing blog post